konung/trailblazer-rails-basic-setup/README.md

 I would suggest in general to avoid all the extra baggage provided by Rails if you are not going to use it: sprockets, js, trubolinks, spring, etc. You could use --api flag as well.
 Having said that, this app was setup with everything in place.
 I only specified my DB of choice - MariaDB/MySQL.
 But you can use whatever you prefer - I highly recommend to match your production.

+## Just get to it already
+If you want to - you can just clone the repo and pick up from where I left off, and refer to this Readme and TRB docs as a guide.
+Keep reading on if you want to get some "best practices" tips as discussed on the Gitter channel, and how everything fits togeather.

 ## Initial Setup
+**Warning 1:** You need to use Ruby 2.2 ~ 2.3 .
+Rails 5 doesn't work with Ruby 2.4 yet because of the Bignum/ Fixnum change.
+As well as some other gems don't work yet.

-**Warning:** If you are going to have loading problems - 90% of problems with loading stuff in Rails + TRB can be traced to Spring and/or Rails autoloading.
+**Warning 2:** If you are going to have loading problems - 50% of problems with loading stuff in Rails + TRB can be traced to Spring and/or Rails autoloading.
 If you disable spring from the getgo, you may save yourself some headaches.
 TRB inspired tests, run very fast without spring.
-But there are some brave souls, who have been using Spring.
+But there are some brave souls, who have been using Spring with success.
+The other 50% of loading problems usually end up being incorrectly namespaced Concepts - Cells, Operations, Contracts, etc.

+**Warning 3:** This is more or less accurate and working as of February 2017.
+TRB is developing very quickly, and some stuff may change.
+I will try to lock relevant gems in Gemfile to a specific version.

 ### Console